ahron1/how_to/cuda.md

  * The installer shows the End User License Agreement (EULA).
 Use the `Up` and `Down` arrow keys to browse through the EULA.
 To accept the agreement, type `accept` at the prompt and press `Enter`.
  * It shows the installation options.
 The top-level options are `Driver`, `CUDA Toolkit 12.0`,  `CUDA Demo Suite 12.0`,   `CUDA Documentation 12.0`, and `Kernel Objects`.
  * Use the `Up` and `Down` arrow keys to navigate through these options.
 Use the `Left` and `Right` arrow keys to expand and collapse the nested options.
 Press the `Enter` key to select or unselect an option.
 The selected options are marked with an `X` at the left.
  * **Unselect the driver**.
-Vultr Cloud GPU servers already have the drivers pre-installed.
+Most Cloud GPU servers already have the drivers pre-installed.
  * Select CUDA Toolkit.
 Optionally, if you are developing new programs, also select CUDA Demo Suite and CUDA Documentation.
  * After selecting the software to be installed, navigate down to the line that reads `Install`
  * Press `Enter` to start the installation.